 According to my 10/80/10 rule, most measures will not be KPIs they would be performance indicators.
 The issue is we need to revisit what we have done in the past with performance indicators.
 In the public sector, management have been aware of the importance of measures, but unfortunately, have followed the wrong pathway.
 For my full answer, listen to the webcasts which can be found via www.davidparmenter

-How do you apply this to public sector organisations that provide regulatory compliance and that may not directly contribute to the bottom line?
+How do you apply your KPI work to public sector organisations that provide regulatory compliance and that may not directly contribute to the bottom line?